DaxiaK/MyDiary/README.md

 ## Summary

-I veray like Makoto Shinkai's (新海 誠) movies!
-This project is just try to create  the app - "My Diary" in "your name." on Android.
-In this movie , "My Diary" is a important app between Taki(瀧) and Mitsuha(三葉) .
+I like Makoto Shinkai's (新海 誠) movies very much!
+This project is just trying to create the app - "My Diary" in "your name." on Android.
+In this movie, "My Diary" is an important app between Taki(瀧) and Mitsuha(三葉).
 As a fan, I think maybe I can implement this app.
-If you also like "your name.", please join me to finish the "My Diary" , let it be true.
+If you also like "your name.", please join me to finish the "My Diary",and let it become real.

 This project will need :
 * Android developer
 * GUI designer
 * Japanese/English translation

-This project is created again in 20161104.Because  it have some my personal info in old git  repository.
+This project is created again in 2016-11-04.
+Because it have some my personal info in old git repository.

-So if you already make a star or fork ,  you can do it again , thanks :)
+So if you have already a starred or forked the repo,  you can do it again, thanks :)

-## Why is only Android verison?
+## Why is there only Android version?

-In fact , Android version is more difficult than iOS ,becaus this app is run on iOS in the movie.
-But I will only create Android version becasue:
+In fact, Android version is more difficult than iOS, because this app is running on iOS in the movie.
+But I will only create the Android version for now because:

 1. I don't have any mac now :P
-2. Android's apk is easy to release.
+2. Android apk is easy to release.

-so , maybe I will try to create iOS version after this app is running.
+so, maybe I will try to create an iOS version after this app is running.

-## Fuunction
+## Functionality

  **Work:**
 * Add topic
 * Delete topic
-* Show diary lsit
+* Show diary list
 * Add diary
 * Delete diary
 * Change date in calendar page (page curl effect not ready)

 ## Schedule

-This list is what function I will finish , the number is  sequence for coding.
+This list is what functionality I will implement , the number is the sequence for coding.

-1. Optimized diry viewpager
+1. Optimized diary page viewer
 2. Theme
 3. Create memo
 4. Allow edit topic , diary